 I find the similarities between these two cases interesting from a psychological standpoint.
 I personally believe that it takes a highly narcissistic and psychopathic personality to be able to reach staggeringly high levels of celebrity, wealth, power and fame.
 Narcissistic and psychopathic personalities are naturally geared to reach the very top echelons of society.
 They are highly charismatic and manipulative and present themselves to the public as saints, martyrs, benevolent beings, altruistic, pro-social and perfect humans.
 We as a society then put these individuals on a pedestal.
 We shower them with praise, attention and adoration.
 We buy their music and watch their movies.
 We reinforce and fuel their narcissistic and psychopathic personalities on a daily basis.
 Then, when horrific crimes are alleged against them, we, as a society, refuse to look at them as mere mortals.
 As something perhaps more dangerous and malevolent than they first appear to be.
 We refuse to remove them from their pedestals.
 We refuse to admit to ourselves that our instincts towards this person was wrong.
 That we were suckered and manipulated so easily.

-So it will be interesting to see how the Jackson saga unfolds over the coming months and years.
+It will be interesting to see how the Jackson saga unfolds over the coming months and years.